 Don’t leave out crucial information in your attempt at brevity.
 Be concise but not vague.
-List down the venue, the timing, the names, where to send their RSVPs to, etc. Get everything read by two or more people to be more certain.
-All this is stuff they need to know before they make the decision to attend.
+List down the venue, the timing, the names, where to send their RSVPs, etc. Get everything read by two or more people to be more certain.
+All these are stuff they need to know before they decide to attend.
 Don’t skip out on such info unless you want to be bombarded with a million calls and texts right before your wedding.

 Since you’re going to need the RSVPs to come in before you make your order for food, you should send out the invites early.
 So, start making them right away and send them out at least several months before the big day.
 Not only will that get you responses sooner, but it will also leave you room to correct any errors and send out second invites to anyone who’s lost theirs in the mail or whatever else might come up.

 The cost of printing cards can vary greatly and you get a very wide variety of options and prices to pick from.
 Depending on the material, font, color, etc. that you go with, prices will vary greatly.
 You can add details like engravings or letterpress depending on how much you want to spend on your invites.

 It’s smart to get more invites than households that they need to be sent to.
 Get at least 25 extra in case some invites need to be resent or the address on some comes out wrong.
 The process of going back and printing extras after it’s been done already proves to be very expensive and tiresome, so best avoid it by thinking ahead of time.

 Planning a wedding can be quite overwhelming so it’s always wise to get all the help you can manage.